The number pi has an evil twin

 2 points always have a shortest path between each other, so the constant is about this fact.
 For 3 points you have the whole universe of possible triangle shapes to contend with.

-• vitus 10 months ago
+• vitus a year ago

 Shortest path between two points still depends on your metric.